 David is the co-founder of SuperHappyDevHouse, a global programming gathering that regularly attracts hundreds of coders and also founded the California Community Colocation Project, which offered colocation services to hundreds of non-profits and helped define copyright law in the seminal OPG v Diebold case.

-David advises many prominent technology...
+David advises many prominent technology companies,...
 Read More.

 Over a decade of working on the web as both a designer and developer has given M. Jackson Wilkinson crucial background to bring to his role as User Experience Strategist at Viget Labs, in which he helps both start-ups and traditional businesses create engaging and pleasurable experiences for their users online.
 Jackson has worked with a diverse set of clients, ranging from WalMart and Microsoft to the pending re-launch of Odeo.com to the Government of Canada to non-profits like the National Breast Cancer Coalition.
 Jackson is a regular speaker on topics relating to user experience and design process both in DC and abroad and, as lead organizer of Refresh DC, the DC Talks Series, and BarCampDC, is one of the leading cultivators of the booming...
 Read More.